mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     >
     >Save the surface as draft and wait until the IP pool has the **[!UICONTROL Success]** status to resume surface creation.

-1. Once the message surface has been created, it displays in the list with the **[!UICONTROL Processing]** status.
+1. Once the channel surface has been created, it displays in the list with the **[!UICONTROL Processing]** status.

     During this step, several checks will be performed to verify that it has been configured properly.
 The processing time is around **48h-72h**, and can take up to **7-10 business days**.